-- Xtend soybean varieties allow dicamba (Group 4) herbicides to be applied as a burndown closer to planting than non-Xtend varieties. - As of 2018, Elevore (Group 4) herbicide became available, and is very effective at controlling horseweed that is up to 8 in. tall. - Tank mixes of dicamba (Group 4) + Sharpen/Verdict (Group 14), Sharpen (Group 14) + Elevore (Group 4), or Elevore (Group 4) + FirstRate/Surveil (Group 2) have provided greater than 95% control of 8-in.-tall horseweed. - As the above points indicate, premixes or tank mixes that contain herbicides from more than one group or family are recommended to accomplish resistance management goals. - It is also recommended that these tank mixes also include herbicides such as glyphosate (Group 9) or Select (Group 1) that have activity against grasses that are likely to be present when burndown applications are made.
+- Xtend soybean varieties allow dicamba herbicides to be applied as a burndown closer to planting than non-Xtend varieties. - Elevore [Group 4] herbicide is very effective at controlling horseweed that is up to 8 in. tall. - Tank mixes of dicamba + Sharpen or Verdict, Sharpen + Elevore, or Elevore + FirstRate or Surveil [Group 2] have provided greater than 95% control of 8-in.-tall horseweed. - As the above points indicate, premixes or tank mixes that contain herbicides from more than one group or family are recommended to accomplish resistance management goals. - It is also recommended that these tank mixes also include herbicides such as glyphosate or Select [Group 1] that have activity against grasses that are likely to be present when burndown applications are made.

-Management of Herbicide-Resistant Horseweed (Marestail) in No-Till Soybeans, technical editing by Drs.
-Loux and Johnson, USB TakeAction, 2020.
+Management of Herbicide-Resistant Horseweed [Marestail] in No-Till Soybeans.

-This resource is likely the most authoritative and upto-date, and covers the entire gamut of guidelines for control of marestail in soybean.
-Its content includes specific herbicides that are recommended based on the time of year of their application and the herbicide trait technology (LibertyLink and LL-GT27, RR2X, and Enlist E3) of the soybean variety that will be grown on the site of application.
+This resource covers the entire gamut of guidelines for control of marestail in soybean.
+Its content includes specific herbicides that are recommended based on the time of year of their application and the herbicide trait technology [LibertyLink and LL-GT27, RR2X, and Enlist E3) of the soybean variety that will be grown on the site of application.

-2020 Summary of Herbicide Evaluations for Marestail (Horseweed) Control in Soybean, by Dr. Prashant Jha, Iowa State Univ., 2021.
+2020 Summary of Herbicide Evaluations for Marestail [Horseweed] Control in Soybean by Dr. Prashant Jha, Iowa State Univ., 2021.

-• Engenia (dicamba), Enlist One (2,4-D choline), and Liberty herbicides all provided greater control
+- Engenia [dicamba], Enlist One [2,4-D choline], and Liberty herbicides all provided greater control of marestail when they were applied at the rosette vs. the bolting stage. - In an Xtend soybean trial, fall-applied herbicides that contained a mix of dicamba and 2,4-D provided complete control of marestail until early spring [Apr.
+15 in Iowa].
+However, due to lack of

-- of marestail when they were applied at the rosette vs. the bolting stage of marestail. - In an Xtend soybean trial, fall-applied herbicides that contained a mix of dicamba and 2,4-D provided complete control of marestail until early spring (Apr.
-15 in Iowa).
-However, due to lack of residual control, new marestail plants emerged in the spring and their control was reduced at time of planting (May 15). - A residual herbicide included in a 2,4-D-based fall burndown program resulted in >98% control of marestail at soybean planting. - It is recommended that residual herbicides be included in spring burndown applications to control late-emerging marestail and other earlyemerging broadleaf weeds. - Glufosinate (Liberty) herbicide should be added in spring burndown programs that use either 2,4-D choline or dicamba in Enlist E3 (tolerance to glyphosate, 2,4-D choline, and glufosinate) or XtendFlex (tolerance to glyphosate, dicamba, and glufosinate) soybean varieties, respectively. - Research being conducted at Iowa State Univ. indicates that a fall-planted cereal rye cover crop would be an effective complement to herbicides for managing marestail.
+- residual control, new marestail plants emerged in the spring and their control was reduced at time of planting on May 15. - A residual herbicide included in a 2,4-D-based fall burndown program resulted in >98% control of marestail at soybean planting. - It is recommended that residual herbicides be included in spring burndown applications to control late-emerging marestail and other earlyemerging broadleaf weeds. - Liberty herbicide should be added in spring burndown programs that use either 2,4-D choline or dicamba in Enlist E3 [tolerance to glyphosate, 2,4-D choline, and glufosinate] or XtendFlex [tolerance to glyphosate, dicamba, and glufosinate] soybean varieties, respectively. - Research being conducted at Iowa State Univ. indicates that a fall-planted cereal rye cover crop would be an effective complement to herbicides for managing marestail.